-Before one molecule showed anomalous binding in the docking studies, we retrieved the pdb file of this molecule from the FooDB database ((www.foodb.ca)) in November 2019 (ligand ID: FDB016547).
-In the pdb file of this molecule, which is registered in the FooDB database as eriocitrin, all Z coordinates were 0.
-We converted this pdb file to a pdbqt file using the AutoDock Tool (ADT) (Huey et al., 2007; Morris et al., 2009).
-When the Z coordinates were 0, the ADT program assumed bonding and ignored the hydrogen atom in the hydroxyl group because there was sufficient distance between the C8 atom in the chromene ring of the ligand and the oxygen atom of the hydroxyl group at the C3 position of the rutinositide group to allow bonding.
+Pseudoeriocitrin was retrieved from the FooDB database (www.foodb.ca) as pdb file in November 2019 (ligand ID: FDB016547).
+In the pdb file of this molecule, which is deposited in the FooDB database as eriocitrin, all Z coordinates were 0.
+This pdb file was converted to a pdbqt file using the AutoDock Tool (ADT)

+(Huey et al., 2007; Morris et al., 2009).
+When the Z coordinates were 0, the ADT program ignored the hydrogen atoms in the hydroxyl groups and assumed an extra bonding in the core structure because there was sufficient distance between the C8 atom in the chromene ring of the ligand and the oxygen atom of the hydroxyl group at the C3 position of the rutinositide group to allow bonding (Figure 1).
 The resulting pdbqt file lacked hydrogen donors.
+The 3D molecular representation of pseudoeriocitrin is shown in Figure 1.B.